-However, there are actually many traits and features that set them apart from one another.
+However, there are many traits and features that set them apart from one another.
 But what might some of these features be, and how can you learn to tell them apart?

-In this article, we will address all of the ways in which a king cobra is different from the general classification of cobra.
+In this article, we will address all of the ways in which a king cobra is different from the general classification of a cobra.
 We will discuss their physical differences as well as their behavioral differences.
 That way, you can learn how to tell common cobras apart from the king cobra.

 Let’s get started and learn about these snakes now!